Susan Meyer, Art in Public Places

 Artist Statement

 When the surface of the water is tranquil, it clearly reflects everything around it.
 Yet reflection happens not only on the water’s surface but also through encounters with life along the river.
-A great blue heron, a patch of water lilies, or a fleeting sunrise can become a mirror, showing something about ourselves or life.
-You might pass by the same tree, flower, or bird countless times, and then suddenly, one day it captivates you.
+A great blue heron or a fleeting sunrise can become a mirror, showing something about ourselves or life.
+You might see the same tree, flower, or bird countless times, and then suddenly, one day it captivates you.
 Perhaps it is illuminated just right, carries a message, or allows a rare closeness.
 Such moments feel like pure grace.

-This exhibition is a gathering of those moments, an invitation into a story of awareness, connection, impermanence, resilience, gratitude, and awe.
-For me, photography is a form of meditation, offering exquisite openings to the luminosity that is our essential nature.
+This exhibition is a small gathering of those moments, an invitation into a story of awareness, connection, impermanence, resilience, gratitude, and awe.
+I experience photography as a form of meditation, offering exquisite openings to the luminosity that is our essential nature.
+Explore more of my work at SusanTaraMeyer.com.

 Saratoga Arts